 How Spam Backlinks Can Harm SEO Rankings

 The fact that old spam backlinks harm rankings is old news.
 In fact, there are a number of different backlinks that are current today that harm the ranking on your website.
-Old spam backlinks simply add to the amount of people who wander away from your website due to the amount of spam coming from you.
+Old spam backlinks simply add to the amount of people who wander away from your website due to the amount of spam backlinks coming from you.
 If you have these backlinks on your site, find them and get rid of them right away.
 They are most definitely hurting your rankings and pushing users away from your website and ultimately, your business.
 While you are in the site cleaning out these old backlinks, make sure you complete some further backlink maintenance.
-Google is paying attention closer than ever because their reputation depends on their ability to give their users the highest quality possible; you want your website to be part of their high ranking algorithm.
+Google is paying attention closer than ever because their reputation depends on their ability to give their users the highest quality possible; you want your website to be part of their high-ranking algorithm.

 Google and Inbound Links from Bad Sites

 Some people claim that Google will not move your site down in the rankings due to links from bad sites.
 In fact, there have been articles written on the “myth” and how it’s not true.
 Recent publications from top SEO experts confirm that it is not a myth – inbound links from bad sites will hurt your ranking just as much as the old spam backlinks.
 You will need to know about these links, how to find them and how to get rid of them if you want your site to continue to rank high among Google.